Upgrading Issues

 * Passing a string argument in place of a numeric expression where a ByExpr (formerly expression type) argument is expected is no longer supported.
 Instead you can define a ByExpr argument As String, or as any other given numeric or other type.
 It would no longer make sense for uCalc to force a string arg to convert into a numeric expression if that's not your intention.
 You can simulate the old behavior by receiving a string and using ucEvalStr on the argument once inside the callback.

-Also, you have full control of the FPU word, which can for instance, decide whether 1 / 0 should raise an error, or be treated as the numeric value of Infinity.
+Also, you have full control of the FPU word, which can for instance, decide whether 1 / 0 should raise an error, or be treated as the numeric value of Inf.
 The demo shows one of the ways to control the FPU.

-Something important to all users, even if you don't care anything about FPU control per se, is that uCalc maintains a separate FPU word from your host program, and both are insulated from each other.
+Something important to all users, even if you don't care anything about FPU control per se, is that uCalc maintains a separate FPU word from that of your host program, and both are insulated from each other.
 The end result is that this resolves a problem that some users reported, which was caused by their host program changing the FPU setting (without the programmer being aware), and preventing uCalc from working.

 Overflow, Underflow, and other FPU exceptions can directly be controlled by uCalc.